 Manually clean your Magento Database Log tables for optimization using phpMyAdmin

-You need to empty below-listed tables using phpMyAdmin interface where you will have to select a table and from the action dropdown at the bottom of the page select “Empty” and then you will see a confirmation page just press “yes” options, and you are all set.
+You must empty the tables mentioned below using the phpMyAdmin interface. click a table and then click “Empty” from the action menu at the bottom of the page.
+You will then see a confirmation screen; simply hit “yes” choices, and you are done.

 To know more on optimization process just put your comment on this blog and I’ll provide you answers on it.
 Please refer this link to get platinum level Magento technical support services.